big city

 • Amenities: Provide essentials like restrooms, water dispensers, and coat racks.

-• Information at Hand: Include brochures, informational displays, or TVs showcasing patient education materials.
+• Information at Hand: Include brochures, informational displays, or TVs showcasing education materials.

 2. Exam Rooms

-These private spaces are where the core patient interaction takes place.
+These private spaces are where the core interaction takes place.
 Here's what to consider:

-• Adequate Space: Ensure enough room for examinations, consultations, and necessary equipment.
+• Adequate Room: Ensure enough room for examinations and consultations.
 A minimum of 120-150 square feet is a good starting point.

 • Privacy: Soundproof walls and doors are crucial for patient confidentiality.